 Only CAT1/CAT1R ADP holders shall operate the RT set for communication with ATC.
 Only the driver shall operate the RT set.
-If it is operationally necessary for the front seat passenger (with CAT1/CAT1R ADP) to operate the RT set, express approval shall be sought from CAG Airside Management.
+If it is operationally necessary for the front seat passenger (with CAT1/CAT1R ADP) to operate the RT set, CAG Airside Management shall be informed in writing with confirmation that the following requirements will be complied with: